coresolutionsltd/coresolutions.ltd/src/content/blog/auto-update-security-groups-with-cloudflare-ips.md

 }
 ```

 This module handles the creation of the Lambda function, IAM roles, and CloudWatch Event Rule to trigger the function on a schedule.
-For more information, including configuration options and inputs, refer to the [Terraform Registry documentation](https://registry.terraform.io/modules/coresolutions-ltd/cloudflare-sg-updater/aws/latest).
+For more information, including configuration options and inputs, refer to the [OpenTofu/Terraform Registry documentation](https://registry.terraform.io/modules/coresolutions-ltd/cloudflare-sg-updater/aws/latest).

 ## How the Lambda Function Works